dwyl/product-roadmap/collaborative-learning-community.md

   the answers become.
 + Questions/Answers should be linked to learning materials.
   + it should be clear at which point in the learning material the question was raised.
-So the Q/A is _contextual_.
+So the Q/A _contextual_.
   + Wherever possible questions/answers should be self-contained and thus generally applicable.
 But if the question is _specific_ to the learning material in question, that's fine too,